archer-v/gotraceroute/README.md

 ## Thanks

-Based on traceroute implementation https://github.com/aeden/traceroute which was significantly reworked and as a result several annoying bugs was fixed, error handling was added, and it was adopted to concurrent execution.
+Based on traceroute implementation https://github.com/aeden/traceroute which was fully reworked and as a result several annoying bugs was fixed, error handling was added, and it was adopted to concurrent execution.
 Some ideas about packet construction and decoding also was get from https://github.com/Syncbak-Git/traceroute